 Use What's Available to Make More

-Costs that are involved in driving that go over looked when starting out are the oil changes, brakes and tires.
-If a driver is working full time they can estimate driving between 700 and 1,000 miles a week.
-If they routinely change the oil at 3,000 or 4,000 they will need to have it done once a month.
-Brakes will be about every 6-8 months depending on driving habits and tires will need to be replaces once a year.
 That’s not figuring in any repairs that may come up.
 Heaters and air conditioners in vehicles go out especially in vehicles that get driven a lot.
 Transmissions fail and sparkplugs blow.
-With all the possible issues a driver can come across spending as much time making money is the most important focus.
+Considering all the possible issues a driver can encounter, spending as much time as possible making money is the most important focus.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.